devschooldevops/02_linux/7_linux_file_systems.md

 ## Demo
 - add two virtual disks to the VM
-- create standard partion, format it, mount it, created a persistent mount
+- create standard partition, format it, mount it, created a persistent mount
 - create a LVM backed file system